hash-org/hashc/docs/src/features/macros.md

 ## Token macros

 Token macros follow a similar syntax to AST macros, but instead of working on AST items, they work on tokens.
-The syntax for token macros is `@macro_name <subject>` or `@[macro_name] <subject>`.
+The syntax for token macros is `@macro_name <subject>` or `@[macro_name(macro_arg)] <subject>`.
 The first form is a used as a shorthand for token macros that have no arguments.
 However, one significant difference between token macros and AST macros is that the token macro only accepts a token tree as the subject.
 A token tree is a sequence of tokens that are enclosed in a pair of delimiters.
 Token trees are either `[...]`, `{...}` or `(...)`.
 It is then up to the macro to define various rules for accepting the token tree: